Pay What You Can

 Cash payments are recommended to enable bookers to pay their chosen price anonymously.

 Please note, not all performances can be booked in-person.
 In-person tickets are very limited and subject to availability.
+No in-person tickets are available for Sleeping Beauty.

 If you have mobility requirements or use a wheelchair, please call Box Office on 0115 941 9419 to book your PWYC tickets (on or after the on-sale date).